DesantBucie/synthwave-bbedit/README.md

 Although idea is based on [Synthwave'84](https://github.com/robb0wen/synthwave-vscode) this cannot have so many effects as i.e. BBEdit treats function name as plain text.

-## The update.sh

-I use the update.sh to update theme to git repository whenever I make a change, If you see a field of improvement, tell me on issues or pull you changes.

 ## Instalation

 Simply copy .bbColorScheme to `~/Library/Applications\ Support/BBEdit/Color\ Schemes/`